-Pennsylvania’s Workers’ Compensation laws are complex, full of intricacies that can be confusing and intimidating to an individual facing a Workers’ Compensation claim and possible litigation against a deep-pocket employer or insurance company, with their team of experienced workplace injury lawyers.
-If you are injured at work and find yourself in this situation, you will undoubtedly have numerous questions and concerns.
-While some may be answered here, the best way to understand and protect your rights under the Workers’ Compensation laws is to hire a knowledgeable attorney who will provide the information you need, explain the particulars of your case, and guide you through the process.
-Call the law offices of Pearson Koutcher Law, today and have ALL your questions answered by one of our experienced Philadelphia Workers’ Compensation lawyers.
+Pennsylvania’s Workers’ Compensation laws are complex, full of intricacies that can be confusing and intimidating to an individual facing a Workers’ Compensation claim and possible workmans comp litigation against a deep-pocket employer or insurance company, with their team of experienced workplace injury lawyers.
+If you are injured at work and find yourself in this situation, you will undoubtedly have numerous workplace compensation questions and concerns.
+While some may be answered here, the best way to understand and protect your rights under the Workers’ Compensation laws is to hire a knowledgeable work related injury attorney who will provide the information you need, explain the particulars of your case, and guide you through the workers compensation process.
+Call the law offices of Pearson Koutcher Law, today and have ALL your questions answered by one of our experienced Lehigh Valley and Philadelphia Workers’ Compensation lawyers.

 What work-related injuries are covered?

-Most work-related injuries, illnesses, diseases and deaths are covered by the Workers’ Compensation laws.
+Most work-related physical injuries, occupational illnesses and diseases, psychological and stress-related conditions, and deaths are covered by the Workers’ Compensation laws.
 An exclusion to this coverage is an injury or death that is intentionally self-inflicted or is caused by the worker’s violation of the law, such as the illegal use of drugs.
 Other exclusions may apply.

 How do I get Workers’ Compensation benefits?